Yoga Sessions

-Offering one on one sessions with our Yoga therapy.
-This can be a great addition to any Cobblestone treatment plan.
+Offering one on one and group sessions.
+This can be a great addition to any Cobblestone wellness plan or for those looking to try something new!

 Yoga is a physical, mental and spiritual practice that originated in ancient India.
 First codified by the sage Patanjali in his Yoga Sutras around 400 C.E, the practice was in fact handed down from teacher to student long before this text arose.
 Traditionally, this was a one-to-one transmission, but since yoga became popular in the West in the 20th century, group classes have become the norm.